 At TCPC we host a quarterly event called Foundations Weekend.
 It is designed for people new to our church who are considering membership.
 Rarely do we have people in attendance who have a background in our denomination, the Presbyterian Church in America (PCA).
 This always makes for interesting dialogue, because the PCA still holds to some beliefs and practices that other traditions abandoned long ago.
 The most controversial of these beliefs always comes out when I am explaining the role of the elder in the Presbyterian form of church government.
 The room begins to notice that I am only using masculine pronouns, and some brave soul will raise a hand and ask, “Are you saying that only men can be elders?”

 I then explain the most counter-cultural conviction we hold, “Correct.
-In the PCA we believe in gender and gender roles, and because of this, only men can be ordained as elders.”
-Usually a shock-induced silence falls upon the room, and I feel the full weight of progressive society bearing down upon me.
+In the PCA we believe in gender and gender roles, and because of this, only men are ordained as elders.”
+With that, a shock-induced silence falls upon the room, and I feel the full weight of progressive society bearing down upon me.
 Typically I break the awkward silence with an illustration:

 Imagine gender roles as a dance.
 For a dance to be beautiful, someone has to lead and someone has to follow.
-Someone is the strength, and someone is the glory.
-Try to imagine a dance with no leader and no follower—both are trying to lead, or both are trying to follow, or neither is trying either.
-I think we can all agree that would be a disaster.
+Try to imagine a dance with no leader and no follower: either both will attempt to lead, both will attempt to follow, or neither will attempt either role.
+I think we can all agree that would be a disastrous dance.
 For a dance to work, roles are needed.

 But roles should never be equated with value.
 Though a good dance relies upon the strength of the leader, this does not make him greater than the one who is following.
 And though a good dance will highlight the beauty of the follower, this does not make her greater than one who is leading.
 Instead a dance is the display of co-equals delighting in their own role and celebrating the role of their complement.

 This is how God has designed gender.